MoonPoet/xaprb-src/content/blog/charlottesville-white-supremacy.md

 Witnesses from all groups, including the fascists, reported that the police and city response was passive.

 At 11:28 am on Saturday morning, the governor [declared](https://governor.virginia.gov/newsroom/newsarticle?articleId=20924) a state of emergency.
 The police used loudspeakers to announce an unlawful assembly and threatened arrests if the marchers didn't disperse.
-But with police standing passively and no physical separation between protestors and counter-protestors, the marchers seemed to act with impunity after they were forced out of the park itself.
+But with police standing inactive and no physical separation between protestors and counter-protestors, the marchers seemed to act with impunity after they were forced out of the park itself.
 And there were many hundreds of people in the area, many of them far from where their vehicles were parked.

 It's not clear what the authorities thought could happen next, but it's clear that the marchers didn't all try to simply leave.
 Many of them formed crowds and walked from place to place, chanting and trying to provoke fights.
 The violence escalated.
 There were multiple incidents of pepper-spraying, punching, bottle-throwing, shooting, urine tossing, and so on.